 In the beginning of April we check if the soil is sufficiently dry to start sowing.
 Silverskin onions are sown across the entire field.
 The photo on the right shows our sowing tractor.
 It is equipped with a nose wheel to flatten the soil evenly.

 Silverskin onions are sown across the entire field to make the best possible use of the available surface.
 On the right you see how we spread fertilizer.

-for the combat of the onion fly we are using sterile flies. for this we don’t use pesticides anymore. these flies are made sterile, and on every parcel we release hundreds of thousands flies. we ensure that the ratio of sterile flies - wild flies is 10 to 1. there are flying 10 times more sterile flies than wild flies. the change is very high that a wild fly mate with a sterile fly. because of this biological control The flies wil die out.
+For the combat of the onion fly we are using sterile flies. for this we don’t use pesticides anymore.
+These flies are made sterile, and on every parcel we release hundreds of thousands flies. we ensure that the ratio of sterile flies - wild flies is 10 to 1. there are 10 times more sterile flies than wild flies flying on every parcel.
+The chance is very high that a wild fly mate with a sterile fly.
+Because of this biological control the flies will become extinct.